Spring Profiles and @Profile

 In this way, we can easily provide different configurations for different environments.

 Prior to Spring Boot 2.4, it was possible to activate a profile from profile-specific documents.
-But that is no longer the case; with later versions, the framework will throw – again – an InvalidConfigDataPropertyException
+But that is no longer the case; with later versions, the framework will throw – again – an InvalidConfigDataPropertyException or an InactiveConfigDataAccessException in these circumstances.

 8.3.
 Multi-Document Files

-To further simplify defining properties for separate environments, we can even club all the properties in the same file and use a separator to indicate the profile
+To further simplify defining properties for separate environments, we can even club all the properties in the same file and use a separator to indicate the profile.

 my.prop=used-always-in-all-profiles